 We’d heard about The Crepe Shack in Cupar and were pleased to find that it was just down the block from our apartment.
 However, we didn’t think that it would actually be a shack.
 Cupar isn’t exactly rural.

 As it turns out, The Crepe Shack is a shack, but not just any shack.
 It’s a shack that produces scrumptious crepe creations, both savory and sweet.

 Savory crepes include ingredients like roast ham, chorizo and salami, but let’s be real – we’re all about the sweet crepes.
 Sweet options during our visit included Sugar & Lemon, Nutella & Banana and Apple & Cinnamon & Lotus Biscuit.
 We, however, went for the fourth sweet option – S’more with Nutella, Marshmallows and Biscuit

 Linzi Muir whipped up our S’more crepe while we watched in awe.
-We’d like to say that ate every bite of the decadent dessert, but it was too big for even us to handle.
+We’d like to say that we ate every bite of the decadent dessert, but it was too big for even us to handle.

-However, we ate enough of this nutella filled beauty filled with bits of caramelized, crunchy marshmallow to become fans.
+However, we ate enough of this Nutella filled beauty filled with bits of caramelized, crunchy marshmallow to become fans.
 Next time we’ll come hungrier.

 The Crepe Shack is located at St Catherine Street, Cupar KY15 4TG, UK.

 From produce to protein, Fife is a veritable gold mine when it comes to local food.
 Benefitting from its location by the sea and a climate conducive to farming, Fife producers generate seasonal fare twelve months of the year.

 Though restaurants buy a lot of the best local products, there’s plenty to go around for visitors who make an effort to find it.
 As for us, these are the markets we loved in Fife: